on the tradition of the Neapolitan manger displays

 Pendino on via Duomo.
 Almost 50 artists

-present awards to pupils taking part in a
+27 to present awards to pupils taking part in a

 presepe-building competition in schools throughout the